 In developing countries in particular, research has found that the most frequently mentioned reasons for not reporting violence against women include embarrassment, the belief that reporting is pointless, the belief that gender-related violence is a normal part of life that women must bear, and various concerns about the well-being of others.
-Research on reporting gender-related violence in developing countries suggests that increasing age is associated with formal reporting, which may reflect an increase in autonomy and a decrease in dependence on male partners over time.
+Research on the reporting of gender-related violence in developing countries suggests that increasing age is associated with formal reporting, which may reflect an increase in autonomy and a decrease in dependence on male partners over time.

-Women who were formerly married have also been found to be more likely to report gender-related violence than others, as have women in urban centres, possibly due to better access to social, legal and health services than in rural areas.
+Women who were formerly married have also been found to be more likely to report gender-related violence than others, as have women in urban centres, possibly owing to better access to social, legal and health services than in rural areas.
 The reluctance of women to report further contributes to the underreporting of sexual violence; this has been attributed to their lack of confidence in a criminal justice system that assigns blame to them rather than to offenders.

-Reasons for underreporting sexual violence also include the embarrassment and stigma associated with the crime, perceptions by victims that they will not be believed, perceptions that some incidents are not serious enough, ambiguity about what constitutes unwanted or illicit sexual conduct and fear of reprisals when reported.
+Reasons for the underreporting of sexual violence also include the embarrassment and stigma associated with the crime, perceptions by victims that they will not be believed, perceptions that some incidents are not serious enough, ambiguity about what constitutes unwanted or illicit sexual conduct and fear of reprisals after violence has been reported.h